 And PIFA members must be independent and, additionally, must not:

 - have ownership or affiliations to any products

 - charge asset-based fees.

 Another red flag is advisers who are not independent rubbishing the idea of independent advice.
 I had a long conversation with an adviser/podcaster who did just this during the conversation.
 He said that the idea of independent advice is a failed attempt to be like the fiduciary equivalent in the US and that independent advisers are allowed to take percentage-baed fees.
-When I interjected that independent advisers who are PIFA members cannot take percentage-based fees, he went on to rubbish PIFA in an attempt to distract from the real point, which is not about PIFA itself, but that by choosing to be independent and a PIFA member, the adviser is electing to be held accountable in providing advice that is free of these remuneration-based conflict.
+When I interjected that independent advisers who are PIFA members cannot take percentage-based fees, he went on to rubbish PIFA in an attempt to distract from the real point, which is not about PIFA itself, but that by choosing to be independent, the adviser is electing to be held accountable in providing advice that is free of these remuneration-based conflicts.

 Are there times when 1% fees are acceptable?

 There are two situations where it may be acceptable to pay 1% fees.